 How will our children be accepted for university or college admission in Canada when they are living and educated outside of Canada?

-No-one wants their children to be "outside" the Canadian education system without some clear and understandable path back into it, particularly at the higher education end.
+No one wants their children to be "outside" the Canadian education system without some clear and understandable path back into it, particularly at the higher education levels.

-As a university and college professor, leader, and coach for the last 25 years, I can offer you assurance that Canadian teenagers who are educated and living abroad can study at Canadian universities and colleges without disadvantages.
-In fact, their life experiences gained living outside Canada can give them significant advantages!
+As a university and college professor and leader for the last 25 years, I can offer you assurance that Canadian teenagers who are educated and living abroad can study at Canadian universities and colleges without disadvantages.
+In fact, their life experiences gained living outside Canada can give them significant advantages!!

 Joan and Richard left Canada for Indonesia when their two teenage daughters were in grade 6 and 8.
 Now, with their oldest daughter entering grade 12 at an international high school in Jakarta, Joan is concerned about university and college options in Canada for her.
 Though Joan has some fears that her daughter won't be allowed to apply due to being foreign-educated, Joan dismisses these and is pretty sure that their family's situation is not that alien to Canadian university admissions departments.
 She trusts that there must simply be a different process to work through for her daughter's application to Canadian universities than traditionally educated Canadian teenagers, and that everything will be OK.